Pripyat amusement park

 The Pripyat amusement park is an abandoned amusement park located in Pripyat, Ukraine.
 It was to have its grand opening on 1 May 1986, in time for the May Day celebrations, but these plans were cancelled on 26 April, when the Chernobyl disaster occurred a few kilometers away.
 Several sources report that the park was opened for a short time on 27 April before the announcement to evacuate the city was made.
 These reports claim that the park was hurriedly opened to distract Pripyat residents from the unfolding disaster nearby.
 However, these claims remain largely unsubstantiated and unsupported.
-Pripyat residents have not been able to recall for sure if the park was opened following the disaster, but considering the lack of panic at the time of the disaster and subsequent evacuation, there would seem to be no need to distract people.
-In any case, the park—and its ferris wheel in particular—have become a symbol of the Chernobyl disaster.
+The park—and its Ferris wheel in particular—have become a symbol of the Chernobyl disaster.

 Attractions

 Constructed under the Soviet Union as a "Парк культуры и отдыха" (Park of Culture and Rest) typical of many large cities in the then Soviet Union, the amusement park's attractions were manufactured by the Yeysk-based firm "Аттракцион" (Attraction), who were responsible for the construction of many of the amusement parks which remain to be seen around the former Soviet Union today in various states of repair.

 Located north-west to the Palace of Culture in the center of Pripyat, the park had five attractions: